napogonowski/Project-2/README.md

 - Mongoose
 - Google OAuth
 - Passport
-- Bootstrap
 - Method Override
 - Sessions
+- Bootstrap

 ## Getting Started

-Unfortunately i have not deloyed my application on Heruko:
+Unfortunately, I have not deployed my application on Heroku:
-However, when this application ultimately does get deloyed, you will need a working gmail account to access your very own profile.
+However, when this application ultimately does get deployed, all you will need a working Gmail account to access your very own profile.

 ## Reflections

 I came into this project week quite overwhelmed by the content.
-My progress throughout project week was serverly haulted by the need to change/refactor models, getting CRUD functionality working and understanding what was needed to pull off my vision.
-Due to the "unquie" project context, i fould it tricky to find solutions to problems to arose, which resulted in alot of time wasted researching.
-Once i was able to figure out CRUD with 'profiles', i was able to use that as a guide to tackle the next two sets of CRUDS of my application.
+My progress throughout project week severely halted by the need to change/refactor models, getting CRUD functionality working and understand what was required to pull off my vision.
+Due to the "unique" project context, I found it tricky to find solutions to problems to arose, which resulted significant time spent researching.
+Once I was able to figure out CRUD with 'profiles', I was able to use that as a guide to tackle the next two sets of CRUDS of my application.
 Each of these provided their own difficulties and errors along the way.

-I still don't feel overly confident with the content, however this project provided alot of opportunties for growth both personally and as a developer.
+I still don't feel overly confident with the content, however, this project provided many opportunities for growth both personally and as a developer.

-Next time i would plan/map out my application better.
-This would of given a better road map to follow and saved me a signifcant amount of time i could of used else where or finsihed my project at a reasonable hour.
+Next time I would plan/map out my application better.
+This would have given me a better road map to follow, focused my attention and saved me a significant amount of time i could have used elsewhere or finished my project at a reasonable hour.

 ## Project Next Steps

-Originally i had envisioned a few extra features that unfortunately i was unable to get to.
-Time was against me and i had to priotisie functionality.
-However if i had more time i would have liked to implement:
+Ambitiously I had envisioned a few extra features that unfortunately were unable to be included.
+Time was against me and I had to prioritise functionality.
+However, if I had more time I would have liked to implement:

-1. Journal: I wanted the users to be able to reflect on their rehabilitation journey, and write down how physio sessions went (either home exercises or post physio).
-Journaling helped me quite alot through my various injuryies and i wanted to provide a space for the user to do so as well.
-This journal would capture things like the date created, exercises completed, review of the session.
-This would be stored for the user, either to pile dust or for them to reflect back and see the progress they've made.
+1, Journal: I wanted to provide a journal function so that users had the ability to reflect on their rehabilitation journey.
+Again, drawing from my own experiences, journaling was helpful with both processing how you’re feeling and as a reflection tool to see how far you progressed.
+The journal would have recorded the date created, completed exercises, and a review of the session.

-2. Progress Bar: When visualising this project, the idea of a progress bar on the users profile was something i really wanted to implement.
-The progress bar would get its value from "trainings per week" \* "number of exercises" the user has in their exercise plan.
-After completing the exercise (self report), the user would check a check box of some kind and that would add to the progress value, dynamically rendering the progress bar.
-I thought this would be a fun, interactive way for the user to be motivated to remember to do their exercises, but again i ran out of time to figure out how to implement this idea.
+2. Progress Bar: When visualising this project, the idea of a progress bar on the users' profile was something I really wanted to implement.
+The progress bar value would come from the product of "trainings per week" \* "the number of exercises" the user has in their exercise plan.
+Upon completion of a session, the user would self -report and increase the value of their progress bar Additional functionality was needed to make this work that I didn’t have the time to figure out.

-3. YouTube API: My original plan was to incorporate YouTube API into the create function and pairing the exercise with a youtube video.
-My slow start to the project requried me to focus time and effort elsewhere.
-I ultimately found a work around to still have Youtube clips in my project, however they are provided by the user.
+3. YouTube API: My original plan was to incorporate YouTube API into the create function.
+Using the name given in the form as a search value, to pair the exercise with a physio related video.
+Due to my slow start, I had focus time and effort elsewhere.
+I ultimately found a workaround to still have YouTube videos in my project, however they are provided by the user.